Managing Attendance Policy

 11. Managing Short-Term/Frequent Absence

 11.1 Frequent short-term absences can in some cases be a sign of an underlying medical condition, therefore it is important that supportive steps are taken to discuss any frequent pattern of absence in order to explore the cause, its impact and how an improvement may be achieved (with support if required).
-While the University wishes to be supportive in addressing frequent short-term absences, it should be noted that absences of this nature can be particularly disruptive and the Attendance Improvement Process outlines the typical approach to the management of this type of absence.
+While the University wishes to be supportive in addressing frequent short-term absences, it should be noted that absences of this nature can be particularly disruptive and the Attendance Improvement Process outlines the typical approach to the management of this type of absence, recognising this process has a different approach to that for managing long-term/ongoing absence (as outlined in Section 12).

 11.2 As a guide, short-term absences can be managed effectively through: